 Roderick scolded Rémy for moving.
 It was difficult to paint while the boy kept laughing whenever Roderick said something mildly amusing.
 Silly lad.

 Roderick regarded his painting.
 Rémy’s complexion was that of an ivory statue, with soft rose-colored lips—not unlike that of Oscar Wilde’s famous Dorian Gray.
 Like Basil Hallward, Roderick hoped to capture Rémy’s very soul in this painting.
 Roderick had a remarkable eye for detail, and he wouldn’t be satisfied until the likeness on the canvas was a perfect match for the beautiful young man posing on the divan.
-The painting was still only half finished, but Roderick was not remotely satisfied just yet.
-Roderick sighed, as he began packing up his painting supplies.
+The painting was only half finished, but Roderick was not even remotely satisfied.
+He sighed, and began packing up his painting supplies.

 “I believe we’re finished for the day,” he told the model, who looked relieved not to have to sit still any longer, but saddened to be departed from Roderick’s company.
 He gathered up his clothes and began to throw them on.
 He tried to steal a glance at Roderick’s work.
 Roderick distracted him by kissing him, full on the lips.
 It seemed to do the trick.